mnswdhw/PFSL/README.md

 MNIST, FMNIST, and CIFAR-10.
 To run all the algorithms for setting 4 argument --setting setting4 has to be added.
 Rest of the arguments can be selected as per choice.
 Dataset argument has 3 options: cifar10, mnist and fmnist.

-* `python PFSL_Setting124.py –disable dp --datasetcifar10 --setting setting4 --pretrained --model resnet18 -c 5`
+* `python PFSL_Setting124.py --dataset cifar10 --setting setting4 --pretrained --model resnet18 -c 5`
 * `python FL.py --dataset cifar10 --setting setting4 -c 5`
 * `python SL.py --dataset cifar10 --setting setting4 -c 5`
 * `python SFLv1.py --dataset cifar10 --setting setting4 -c 5`